VS2412/Honeypot/Readme.md

 ```

 ## Workflow
-A message is received through the Honeypot API.
+1.A message is received through the Honeypot API.
-The Scam Detection Engine evaluates the message using predefined scam indicators.
+2.The Scam Detection Engine evaluates the message using predefined scam indicators.
-A scam score is calculated.
+3.A scam score is calculated.
-If the score exceeds the threshold, the scam is confirmed.
+4.If the score exceeds the threshold, the scam is confirmed.
-The AI-powered Honeypot Persona engages the scammer naturally.
+5.The AI-powered Honeypot Persona engages the scammer naturally.
-Intelligence such as UPI IDs, phone numbers, and phishing URLs is extracted.
+6.Intelligence such as UPI IDs, phone numbers, and phishing URLs is extracted.
-The system monitors conversation progress and determines when sufficient intelligence has been collected.
+7.The system monitors conversation progress and determines when sufficient intelligence has been collected.
-The conversation is terminated automatically.
+8.The conversation is terminated automatically.
-A final intelligence report is generated and sent to the reporting endpoint.
+9.A final intelligence report is generated and sent to the reporting endpoint.

 ## API Endpoint
-POST /api/honeypot/message
+## POST /api/honeypot/message

 Receives incoming messages and generates an appropriate response.

-Request Headers
+## Request Headers
 X-API-Key: your_api_key
-Sample Response
+## Sample Response
 {
   "status": "success",
   "reply": "Generated AI response"